-There are currently no FDA-approved treatments for female sexual arousal disorder, or FSAD, and there is no precedent program to reference in the design of our clinical trials for Sildenafil Cream, 3.6%.
 Female sexual dysfunction disorders in women vary in nature and may be the result of a variety of physiological and psychological factors.
-Given the variability of factors contributing to the underlying condition, and the product candidates attributes, clinical studies to evaluate effectiveness in any subset of the condition under the umbrella of Sexual Dysfunction, such as FSAD, are complex.
-While we worked with experts to develop novel patient reported outcome, or PRO, instruments for our ongoing Phase 2b study of Sildenafil Cream, 3.6%, tested the proposed PRO instruments in a content validity study, reviewed the results of that study with the FDA and aligned with the FDA on the Phase 2b study design, the Phase 2b study may nevertheless prove difficult to enroll on the anticipated timeline or fail to demonstrate effectiveness of Sildenafil Cream, 3.6% in treating FSAD.
-For example, Sildenafil Cream, 3.6% is designed to work primarily by increasing blood flow to the genital tissue.
+Given the variability of factors contributing to the underlying condition, clinical studies to evaluate effectiveness in any subset of the condition under the umbrella of Sexual Dysfunction, such as female sexual arousal disorder, or FSAD, are complex.
+Sildenafil Cream, 3.6% is designed to work primarily by increasing blood flow to the genital tissue.
 Therefore, it will be critical for us to identify and enroll patients in our clinical trials of Sildenafil Cream, 3.6% for whom inadequate blood flow to the genital tissue is the primary contributor to their arousal disorder.
 If we fail to screen properly, and instead enroll patients with different contributing factors, the results of our clinical trials are unlikely to demonstrate effectiveness of Sildenafil Cream, 3.6%.
-Conversely, trying to screen out patients with different contributing factors may slow enrollment in a study, delay its completion and increase its costs.
-The pace of enrollment of participants in the study during 2021 was slower than expected.
-We identified a number of contributing factors and implemented mitigation strategies to increase study subject recruitment, however, the initial slower pace of enrollment lengthened our original estimated timeline for the study.
-We may experience additional delays in enrollment relative to what we currently anticipate, which may further lengthen the study timeline and increase its overall cost.
+Even if we can identify women for whom inadequate blood flow to the genital tissue is the primary contributing factor to their sexual arousal difficulties, there is no guaranty that the use of Sildenafil Cream, 3.6% will improve their general feelings of arousal or that we can utilize a patient reported outcome measure that adequately captures their genital arousal response.
+Given the factors contributing to arousal disorders, we may be required to run clinical trials in large patient populations, extending the timeline and increasing the cost of development for Sildenafil Cream, 3.6%.